orenJim/event_ror_project/README.md

 # event_ror_project
-The Event - Coding Dojo Ruby on Rails Project made by Jim Yoon and Thomas Bridgeman
+The Event - Ruby on Rails Project made by Jim Yoon and Thomas Bridgeman